ranmengyuan/SearchEngine/README.md

 # SearchEngine

-SearchEngine is a program that getting informations from http://www.cqut.edu.cn.
+SearchEngine is a program that gets informations from http://www.cqut.edu.cn.
 And these infromations will be divided into words and sorted out by TF-IDF.
-Finally,this informations that had been processed will be saved into database and build direction chart.
+Finally,these informations that had been processed will be saved into database and be used to build direction chart.

 # Getting started